markgalassi/try_conda_rpm/README.md

 You can make the source RPM on any machine (even debian) with:

 ```
+./make-tarball.sh
-./make-tarball.sh && rpmbuild -ts try_conda_rpm-VERSION.tar.gz
+rpmbuild -ts try_conda_rpm-VERSION.tar.gz
 ```

 This will put the source RPM at a place like `$HOME/rpmbuild/SRPMS/try_conda_rpm-0.1.0-1.src.rpm`

+### Make the binary RPM

-Then you can build it into an RPM on any RPM based system.
-For example, to do so in a minimal CentOS7 container try this:
+Then you can build it into an RPM on any RPM based system -- well, at this time (2021-10-28) you need to be root to build the RPM, but that's OK for a container setup.

+So as an example, to make the binary RPM in a minimal CentOS7 docker container, try this:

 ```
 docker run -it -v $HOME/rpmbuild:/rpmbuild centos:7